algosup/2024-2025-project-4-web-fpga-team-5/README.md

 Particular thanks to Florent from the [CNES](https://cnes.fr/en) for giving us the opportunity to work on this project.

-Thanks for the our school, [ALGOSUP](https://algosup.com/en.html) for letting us improve and having such interesting projects.
+Thanks to our school, [ALGOSUP](https://algosup.com/en.html) for letting us improve and having such interesting projects.

 Finally, thanks to all the team members for those six weeks. \
 You can find their profiles underneath.